Updated on May 11, 2023

 Many website owners underestimate the value of contact forms and other forms they place on their sites to interact with their visitors.
 Many times, the forms are not working properly and are not sending responses to the configured email address.
 This should not lead you to believe that you have low form engagement.
 Perhaps something is wrong and you simply need to fix it.

 You must test your forms and manually send a message to ensure that it is delivered to the configured email address.
 If the message is not being delivered to your email, you must reconfigure your web hosting's email with the forms.

 Spam comments are the most vexing to deal with.
-To keep your comment section clean and relatable for your audience, go through and delete every idiotic comment.
-Many people visit your comment section and leave spam on their products, pages, videos, and so on.
+To keep your comment section clean and relatable for your audience, go through and delete every unbefitting comment.
+Many people can visit your comment section and leave spam on their products, pages, videos, and so on.
 According to Akismet statistics, the number of spam comments generated in one month is 6,208 times that of legitimate comments.
-This means that WordPress will be bombarded by 487 billion spammers.
+This means that WordPress will be bombarded by 487 billion spam messages.

 If you don't keep your posts free of spam comments, your search engine rankings will suffer.
 Akismet is a powerful tool that can prevent 99% of spam comments from appearing.
 It will keep spam out of your comment moderation queue automatically.

 You may notice that the plugin occasionally places legitimate comments in the spam section.
 As a result, it is prudent to manually review the comments for spam on a regular basis.
 However, if you receive thousands of comments, you can use the batch delete all spam comments feature.